cobratbq/keysmap/README.md

   _This may hold for wild-carded version specifier, or version-range specifier, or specific version, as long as this holds for all artifacts._
   - Add final entries in list for undefined version of artifact with fingerprint used in most recent version to facilitate future versions.
 - Add ability to verify downloaded signatures against the actual artifacts.
 - Currently assumes `jar`-type artifact.
 Check if this is an issue in cases with different packaging such as `war`, `ear`, etc.
+  _If needed to be discovered, download `pom` artifact first.
+Read _packaging type_ from the `pom` artifact, then download the appropriate signature file._
 - Consider switching to downloading the tools (with `go install ...` or so) instead of building from submodule.